KJasman/CSC360-Handbook/Chapter1.typ

   number: none,
   author:("Konrad Jasman",),
   overview: (
-"This handbook presents a hands-on approach to learning operating systems concepts, within the context of CSC 360 at the University of Victoria.
-This is intended to provide a brief overview of theory, but only within the extent needed to get started.
-If you, the reader, find yourself lost, you may review the suggested reading or our course textbook: \"Operating System Concepts, 10th Edition\", as well as the relevant documentation for Git, Linux, or other tools mentioned.
+"This section covers programming tools with which some competency is expected.
+It aims to address any gaps in understanding and establish an applied understanding of the aforementioned tools.

 As a preface, it should be noted that this handbook was last modified in April 2025.
 Since then, the technology mentioned may have evolved!
 However, the concepts contained within may serve as a good reference if you find yourself lost – or simply want to learn a little bit more and aren't sure where to start.

-This section covers programming tools with which some competency is expected.
-This chapter aims to address any gaps in understanding and establish an applied understanding of the aforementioned tools.

 There may be more chapters added to support student learning with worked examples.
 ")